Motivation

 But motivation process does not end by satisfaction of one need.
 After fulfilling one need another need develops and the same process continues till needs keep emerging in human beings.

-Features of motivation
+Features of Motivation

 1. Motivation is a psychological phenomenon.
 Motivation is an internal feeling which means it cannot be forced on employees.
 The internal feelings such as need, desire, aspirations etc. influence human behavior to behave in a particular manner.
 For example, desire to have a new house, respect and recognition etc.